ec-jrc/re3gistry/README.md

 * Bug fixing
     * If you would like to submit a bug report, please create a new issue in the Re3gistry repository using the [Bug report template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-problem.md).
 The issue will be monitored and will be added to the bugfixing project board.
 If additional information is required, you will be contacted.
     * The project board will be updated whenever the status of an issue changes.
-    * Pull requests for bugfixes are very welcome (see "Contributing" below)!
+    * Pull requests for bugfixes are very welcome (see "Contribution" below)!

 # Contribution